IntersectMBO/ouroboros-network/CONTRIBUTING.md

 ### Commits

-We find quite helpful if each commit title starts with the component it modifies.
+We find it quite helpful if each commit title starts with the component it modifies.
 Sometimes referring to package name is good enough, sometimes something more specific like `outbound-governor` is more appropriate.
-At this stage this is only advisory.
+At this stage, this is only advisory.
 Please check <https://commit.style>.
 Here's an example from our own [git history](https://github.com/input-output-hk/ouroboros-network/commit/96584fc66a8ea5c0625b2ad5c91959a3c909568c).